rome/tools/crates/rome_analyze/CONTRIBUTING.md

 }
 ```

-This allow the rule to be configured inside "rome.json" file like:
+This allows the rule to be configured inside "rome.json" file like:

 ```json
 {